grnet/synnefo/docs/source/devguide.rst

-X-Account-Bytes-Used        The total number of bytes stored X-Account-Bytes-Remaining   The total number of bytes remaining (**TBD**) X-Account-Last-Login        The last login (**TBD**) X-Account-Meta-*            Optional user defined metadata Last-Modified               The last object modification date
+X-Account-Bytes-Used        The total number of bytes stored X-Account-Bytes-Remaining   The total number of bytes remaining (**TBD**) X-Account-Last-Login        The last login (**TBD**) X-Account-Until-Timestamp   The last account modification date until the timestamp provided X-Account-Meta-*            Optional user defined metadata Last-Modified               The last account modification date (regardless of ``until``)
 ==========================  =====================

 |